Book publicity & author branding

 king_2000.png

-Author brands are malleable and can be scaled.
+Author brands can be grown and adjusted.
 BMM Worldwide president, Suzanne Balaban hails from Scribner Books where she looked after novelist Stephen King ✍️.
 Before Mr. King published Lisey’s Story, he was known as one of the most successful authors in the world who writes horror stories often adapted for film.
 But after publishing Lisey’s Story, King was more often spoken of as a literary novelist in the mold of James Joyce.

 What changed?
 Steven King’s brand.